 Fruit: Fertile flowers mature to a capsule, (a follicle), turning from green to reddish-brown in the autumn.
 The capsules split open when mature and the single black oily seed (sometimes two) emerges.

 Comparisons: When the twigs are bare, the stout prickles may be mistaken for a young Black Locust, Robinia pseudoacacia, except that the Locust has hidden buds, not red exposed buds.
-After leaf out the flowers and seed capsules are entirely different.
+After leaf out the flowers and seed capsules of the two species are entirely different.

 Above: A young plant about 6 feet high.
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.

-Below: The pinnate leaf has an odd leaflet number, leaflets on extremely short stalks, largest leaflets near the tip.
+Below: The pinnate leaf has an odd leaflet number, leaflets on extremely short stalks, largest leaflets below the tip.
 Nice yellow autumn color contrasts with the twig that has turned reddish.

 Below: 1st photo - Spring twig: The thorns of Prickly-ash are paired at the nodes.
 2nd photo - The buds are covered with red hair and are quite visible in autumn above the leaf scar.

-Below: 1st photo - The female flowers beginning to mature into seeds.
-2nd photo - Full size green fruit 2 months after flowering.
+Below: 1st and 2nd photos - The female flowers beginning to mature into seeds.
+3rd photo - Full size green fruit 2 months after flowering.